cid-harvard/react-panel-search/README.md

 - **data**: `Datum[]` An array of type Datum -
     - **id**: `number | string` A unique identifier for this particular datum
     - **title**: `string` The title that will be rendered
-    - **level**: `number | string` The hierarchal level of this datum.
-The order of levels is automatically calculated based on value going from numeric high-to-low then alphabetical A-Z
+    - **level**: `number | string | null` The hierarchal level of this datum.
+The order of levels is automatically calculated based on value going from numeric high-to-low then alphabetical A-Z. If the value is set to `null` it will be considered a [top-level item](#optionaltoplevelitems).
     - **parent_id**: `number | string | null` The id of the parent value, one level higher than the current datum's level.
 For a top level datum, this should be `null`
     - **keywords** *(optional)*: `string[]` An array of strings that will also be checked when returning results
 - **topLevelTitle** *(optional)*: `string` The title text that will appear in the panel when at the highest tier